Image for Our Commitment to Preventing Food Waste

 4) Providing break room “buddies” for staff

 After we’ve donated what we can to food shelves, we provide excess products or slightly dated items to our staff — a great perk of working at the co-op!
-Staff also gets any “ugly” produce we don’t put out for our shoppers, such as fruits and veggies that are uniquely sized or shaped, or slightly bruised.
+Staff also gets any “ugly” produce we don’t put out for our shoppers, such as fruits and veggies that are uniquely sized, shaped, or slightly bruised.

 5) Composting